emulsify-ds/emulsify-ui-kit/README.md

 ## Connecting components with Figma

-The strength of this UI kit leans on its connection with Figma.
+The strength of this UI kit leans on its connection with Figma via [Tokens Studio](https://tokens.studio/).

-TKTK
+Note: Expand this section.

 ### Example component